 Let's say that you have a Google Ads account with two campaigns, and you want to spend a total of $10,000 for the 30-day month.
 To make sure that this $10,000 lasts the entire month, first decide how much you want to spend on each campaign.
 Suppose that you want to dedicate $7500 to campaign No.1 and $2500 to campaign No.2.
 To find your average daily budget, divide each amount by 30:

 $7500 / 30 = $250

 $2500 / 30 = $83.33

 Following this formula, you'll assign campaign No.1 an average daily budget of $250 and campaign No.2 an average daily budget of $83.33.

 Bear in mind that if you'd like to spend $10,000 per month and you have 30 days to pay your bill, your credit line has to be at least $20,000.
 Why?
 After the first month, you'll have used $10,000 of your credit line.
 So, by the time you'll have paid the bill (i.e. after 30 days), you'll have spent an additional $10,000 with Google for that second month.
 That's why your credit line has to be at least $20,000.

-Your campaign daily costs might go slightly over or under your average daily budget, but you won't be charged more for a campaign than your average daily budget times the number of days in that period.
-This is known as overdelivery.
+Your campaign daily costs might go slightly over or under your average daily budget, but you won't pay more than your campaign monthly spending limit, which is your average daily budget times the average number of days in a month (30.4).
+Learn more about charges and your average daily budget.

-When setting your campaign budgets, keep in mind that your credit line will need to cover all your account costs, including:
+When setting your campaign budgets, bear in mind that your credit line will need to cover all your account costs, including:

 - The costs accruing in your account(s) each day for which you haven't been billed.